 Contact

-Wellpump Authority operates as a national reference directory for the well pump service sector, connecting service seekers with licensed professionals across residential, agricultural, and commercial well systems.
+Wellpump Authority operates as a national reference provider network for the well pump service sector, connecting service seekers with licensed professionals across residential, agricultural, and commercial well systems.
 This page describes how to reach the Wellpump Authority editorial and administrative office, what information to include in any inquiry, and what response timelines apply.
 Accurate, complete submissions receive faster resolution than partial or unspecific requests.

 What to include in your message

-1. Listing inquiries (new submissions or corrections)
+1. Provider inquiries (new submissions or corrections)

 2. Editorial and content inquiries